kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 Please refer to the Katalon Documentation [*How to import external libarary into your automation project*](https://docs.katalon.com/katalon-studio/tutorials/import_java_library.html) for Katalon GUI operation.

-## (3) create GlobalVariables for the Materials library
+## (3) create GlobalVariables for the Materials library to run

-The Materials library require 2 GlobalVariables defined.
+The Materials library requires 2 GlobalVariables defined.

 1. `GlobalVariable.MATERIAL_REPOSITORY` : its type must be Null
 2. `GlobalVariable.CURRENT_TESTCASE_ID` : its type must be String